Director- Yuval Cohen

 The Center’s objectives are to teach students the fundamentals of Jazz and guide them in their exploration of the Jazz tradition and its celebrated legends, from the early days of Jazz up to today’s contemporary Jazz.
 In addition to private lessons, the Center offers improvisational workshops, Jazz bands, world music ensembles and big band.
 Students may combine classical music studies with their Jazz studies to enrich their musical world.
 Many students give their senior recital, win competitions, gain scholarships, serve as distinguished IDF musicians, and continue their studies in the collaborative academic program with The New School, or other leading music academies in the world.
 The Center’s bands have won prizes in important international competitions.

 Here’s a little taste of one of the young ensembles:

 The Bachelor of Fine Arts academic program

 in cooperation with The New School for Jazz and Contemporary Music (New York)

-Program manager- Matan Chapnizki
+Program Head- Matan Chapnizki

 The four year academic program enables students to commence their studies in Israel for the first two years, followed by two additional years at the New School for Jazz and contemporary music in New York City, for the completion of their Bachelor of Fine Arts degree.